-The slot in hockey is the name for the area in the between the two faceoff circles in the offensive zone.
+The slot in hockey is the name for the area in between the two face-off circles in the offensive zone.
 There are two different places considered the slot in the rink.
-Right in front of the goaltender and between the faceoff circles is considered the low slot.
+Right in front of the goaltender and between the face-off circles is considered the low slot.
 On the other hand, the area in the middle of the ice above the circles is the high slot.

 As most teams know the value of the slot, they try to stop the opposing team from shooting from that spot on the ice.
 The key to getting these great opportunities is quality cycling of the puck and staying aware of where the defense is at all times.
-By passing the puck consistently and waiting for the chance to score, teams can take advantage of the opposing team’s mistakes and create scoring chances.
+By passing the puck consistently and waiting for the chance to score, teams can take advantage of the opposing team’s mistakes and create scoring chances in the slot.

-While the slot is the area in the middle of the ice, the point refers to the edge of the offensive near the blue line and boards on either side of the ice.
-The point is not as great of an opportunity as the slot is.
-Shots from the point require redirects and luck to get the puck into the net because of the angle and distance of a shot from that area.
+While the slot is the area in the middle of the ice, the point refers to the edge of the offensive zone near the blue line.
+The point does not provide as great of a scoring opportunity as the slot does.
+Shots from the point require redirects and extra luck to get the puck into the net because of the angle and distance of a shot from that area.

-Most of the goals in the NHL are scored from either slot.
+Most of the goals in the NHL are scored from the slot.
 In the last three seasons, almost half of all the goals in the NHL have been scored from the low slot.
-If the puck is placed this close and centered to the goalie, the offensive immediately has an amazing chance to put the puck into the net.
+If the puck is placed this close and centered to the goalie, the offense immediately has a good chance to put the puck into the net.
 The high slot, while not as goal-heavy as the low slot, still accounted for a quarter of the goals in that same three-year time span.

 With the dawn of analytics in professional sports, including hockey, more teams know where and how to shoot the puck in a given situation.
 Statisticians have realized that the slot produces the best scoring chances, so teams will tell their players to look for shots in that area.
 As more teams and organizations become more savvy with advanced stats, look for them to take more shots from this area on the ice.